socrata/datasync/README.md

 5. Enter a project name and click Finish.
 6. Right-click on the project in the explorer on the left -> Properties
 7. Java Build Path -> Libraries Tab -> Add External JARs and add both mail.jar and soda-api-java-0.9.3-standalone.jar in the ~/datasync/lib/ directory
-8. Please also add the following files to your .gitignore file (i.e. do not push these files/directories to the repo):
-    * bin/
-    * .checkstyle
-    * .classpath
-    * .project
-    * .gitignore

 How to export the application as an executable JAR